 Jordan attended an AUC open house in Boston and applied for admission.
-She was not only accepted, but Jordan was awarded the AUC MedEd Scholarship, which since has been revamped into the current dean academic scholarships awarded to students who have demonstrated outstanding undergraduate academic achievement.
+She was not only accepted, but was also awarded a scholarship for her outstanding undergraduate academic achievement.
 This vote of confidence, she says, affirmed her belief that “everything happens for a reason.
 I knew that attending AUC was the next step in my journey towards becoming a physician.”

 Fast forward a few years and Jordan now has a MD degree and is completing a General Surgery residency at St. Luke’s-Bethlehem-PA.